deval-shah/enterprise-search/README.md

 # Enterprise Search

-Enterprise Search is  Retrieval-Augmented Generation (RAG) system designed for efficient, scalable, and local information retrieval from large document collections.
-It combines vector search techniques with language models to provide context-aware answers to your queries.
+Enterprise Search is a  Retrieval-Augmented Generation (RAG) system designed for efficient local information retrieval on document collections.
+It uses vector search techniques with language models to provide context-aware answers to your queries.

-It offers a simple, accessible API for indexing and querying over document collections, making it ideal for businesses and developers seeking efficient and local question-answering solutions and deploying on their own infrastructure.
+It offers a RestFul API for indexing and querying over document collections, making it ideal for businesses and developers seeking to deploy the question-answering solutions in their infrastructure.

 ## 📚 Table of Contents